Chuck Schumer: Israel

 In a March 2025 interview with Bret Stephens, Schumer said, "My job is to keep the left pro-Israel."
 He said that his Democratic caucus remains "overwhelmingly pro-Israel" and pointed out that during a Senate vote on the largest aid package to Israel in history in 2024, only three Democrats opposed it, including Bernie Sanders.
 Schumer warned that "the greatest danger to Israel, long-term" is if they lose the support of the United States' liberal half.
 Recalling a past conversation with Netanyahu, Schumer said he advised him to appear on progressive platforms like The Rachel Maddow Show rather than only conservative ones like The Sean Hannity Show, advice Netanyahu ignored.
 Schumer later called for new elections in Israel during a Senate speech, a move he said he was "fiercely proud" of, as he said it signaled to Democrats that one can oppose Netanyahu while supporting Israel.
 Schumer also drew attention to right-wing antisemitism, saying that just as some anti-Israel demonstrators on the left use "Zionist" as a substitute for "Jew", elements on the right employ coded antisemitic language such as "neocons" or "globalists".
 Of a remark by Trump questioning his Jewish identity, Schumer said, "There's a long and dark history of non-Jewish people trying to decide who gets to be Jewish" and urged Trump to "spend less time trafficking in bigotry and focus more on rooting the antisemites out of his administration".
 Schumer warned of a "pincer" movement—antisemitism emerging from both the extreme left and the extreme right that could align in "strange and dangerous ways".
 He compared the situation to those of France during the Dreyfus affair and Germany in the leadup to the Third Reich.
 While insisting that his outlook stems from "nervousness rather than pessimism", Schumer also pointed to the enduring strength of American values, saying, "the roots of America's warmth toward Jews run deep".
 But he cautioned, quoting Irish diplomat Conor Cruise O'Brien, that "antisemitism is a light sleeper".

 Schumer did not endorse Zohran Mamdani, the Democratic nominee in the 2025 New York City mayoral election, citing his criticism of Israel.

+In a February 1, 2026, address to a gathering of Jewish leaders in New York City, Schumer said that one of his "many jobs" as Senate Democratic leader was to "fight for aid to Israel" and pledged he would "always fight to give Israel what it needs to protect itself from the many who want to wipe Israel off the face of the map", adding: "We delivered more security assistance to Israel, our ally, under my leadership than ever, ever before.
+We will keep doing that."
+House Democratic leader Hakeem Jeffries also spoke at the event and also pledged support to Israel.

+In April 2026, Schumer was one of seven Democratic senators to join all Republicans in opposing a pair of resolutions that would have blocked sales of bulldozers and 1,000-pound bombs to Israel.